VeryGoodOpenSource/very_good_coverage/README.md

 If your generated lcov file is empty this might be because you have no test files or your tests are not generating any coverage data.

-If you wish to always bypass these warnings we recommend using a conditional statement in your workflow to avoid running the VeryGoodCoverage workflow when the lcov file is empty or non-existent.
+If you wish to always bypass these warnings we recommend using a conditional statement in your workflow to avoid running the VeryGoodCoverage action when the lcov file is empty or non-existent.

 For example, if your non-existent or empty coverage file is meant to be located at `./coverage/lcov.info`: